 You can check out the latest ContractorUK market reports below:

-High inflation boosted IT contractor jobs market in May 2022
+Slowing IT contractor jobs market turned demand lumpy in August 2022

 Contractor guide to contract rates